fabrezi/blog/_posts/2024-04-30-Poem-three.markdown

 Hey you, yea you, the young king,
 Just always remember one thing,

-The eagle is the king of skies,
+The eagle is the king the of skies,
 As it only knows to hunt and fly,
 ```